phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

         smart_str_free(&out);
     }

-.. note:: Get some informations :doc:`about the Zend Engine <../zend_engine>` if you need.
+.. note:: Get some information :doc:`about the Zend Engine <../zend_engine>` if you need.

 This hook is triggered by the pass two of the compiler.
 When the Zend compiler fires in, it compiles a script or a function.
 Just before ending, it launches a second compiling pass which goal is to resolve unresolved pointers (which